In re Myriad Genetics, Inc. Securities Litigation

 |Class Period:||09/02/2016 - 08/13/2019|

 Myriad is a molecular diagnostics company that develops and markets predictive, personalized, and prognostic medical tests.
 Myriad offers, among other products, GeneSight, their marquee DNA genotyping test to aid psychotropic drug selection for depressed patients.
-GeneSight tests a patient for certain genes determined to react negatively to particular psychiatric treatments for depression, and then recommends particular treatments based on that patient’s genotype.
+GeneSight tests a patient for certain genes determined to react negatively to particular psychiatric and anesthetic treatments for depression, Attention Deficit Hyperactive Disorder (“ADHD”), and pain and then recommends particular treatments based on that patient’s genotype.
 During the Class Period, Defendants continually mischaracterized the evidentiary support for GeneSight in order to maximize sales of the test.
 The evidentiary support for the efficacy of pharmacogenomic tests is still largely unproven, yet Defendants repeatedly made untrue statements about the test’s accuracy based on methodologically flawed studies.
 Further, Myriad omitted key facts about the FDA’s investigation into the GeneSight test.
+During the Class Period, Defendants also materially overstated the Company’s revenue attributable to its hereditary cancer tests, as market pressures and an unfavorable billing code change resulted in lower reimbursements rates for Myriad’s largest product by revenue.

 Other Cases of Interest